gersande/medium-editor-plugin/README.md

 Medium Editor Plugin
 ====================

-Based on Davi Ferreira's pure (JavaScript Medium Editor)[https://github.com/daviferreira/medium-editor].
+Based on Davi Ferreira's pure JavaScript Medium Editor : https://github.com/daviferreira/medium-editor.

-*Note to Self :
+Note to Self :
 The reason why it's not really working yet is because I don't know how to do this:
 `<script>
 	var editor = new MediumEditor('.editable');